 We know how strong the draw to come is for some people, but I would take this opportunity to say please do not travel to Stonehenge this summer solstice, but watch it online instead.

-It’s nearly summer solstice for us in the Northern Hemisphere.
-This solstice occurs at the instant the sun reaches its most northerly point on the celestial sphere, the imaginary sphere of stars surrounding Earth.
-If you stood inside the Stonehenge monument on the day of the northern summer solstice, facing north-east through the entrance towards a rough hewn stone outside the circle – known as the Heel Stone – you would see the sun rise above the Heel Stone, as illustrated in the image below.
+Stonehenge, in England, was built in three phases between about 3,000 B.C. and 1,600 B.C., and its purpose remains under study.
+However, it’s known that if you stand in just the right place inside the Stonehenge monument on the day of the northern summer solstice, facing northeast through the entrance towards a rough-hewn stone outside the circle – known as the Heel Stone – you will see the sun rise above the Heel Stone, as illustrated in the image at the top.

 At the northern summer solstice – always around June 20 – the sun’s path stops moving northward in the sky.
-For us in the northern hemisphere, it’s the day on which the days stop growing longer and will soon begin to shorten again.
-For this reason, in festivals and celebrations across this hemisphere of Earth, the summer solstice is a time of celebration.
+For us in the Northern Hemisphere, it’s the day on which the days stop growing longer and will soon begin to shorten again.
+For this reason, the summer solstice is a time of festivals and celebrations around this hemisphere of Earth.

-This Stonehenge monument – built in 3,000 to 2,000 BC – shows how carefully our ancestors watched the sun.
+This huge megalithic monument shows how carefully our ancestors watched the sun.
 Astronomical observations such as these surely controlled human activities such as the mating of animals, the sowing of crops and the metering of winter reserves between harvests.
 Stonehenge is perhaps the most famous of of the ancient astronomical monuments found around the world.